Review: Simple Random Sampling

 Stratified sampling is different.
 With this technique, we separate the population using some characteristic, and then take a proportional random sample from each.

-stratified sample is obtained by separating the population into non-overlapping groups called strata and then obtaining a proportional simple random sample from each group.
+A stratified sample is obtained by separating the population into non-overlapping groups called strata and then obtaining a proportional simple random sample from each group.
 The individuals within each group should be similar in some way.

 Visually, it might look something like the image below.
 With our population, we can easily separate the individuals by color.